judering/judering.github.io/live/index.md

 - premiere at the opening concert, Barns of Rose Hill, Berryville, VA, on the 18th August 2022.

 ## The Weaver (2020) - written for The Guinness Choir under the direction of David Milne
+- The Guinness Choir - St. Andrew’s church, Westland Row, Dublin on the 11th May 2024
 - The Guinness Choir - premiere at St. Patrick's Cathedral, May 2022.

 ## Twilight (2018) - arranged by Malachy Robinson for double bass